apnadkarni/blt/doc/datatable.rst

   **-separator** *sepChar*
     Specifies the separator character.
 By default this is the comma (,) character.
-If *char* is "auto", then the separator is automatically determined.
+If *sepChar* is "auto", then the separator is automatically determined.

 *tableName* **export csv** ?\ *switches* ... ?